About This Listing

 Common areas: kitchen, living room, dining room.

-What can I say about Zona Rosa that hasn't already been said?
 The neighborhood is very tourist-friendly, gay-friendly, straight-friendly, overall friendly!
 Our tree-lined street is tucked away between Amberes and Genova streets just south of Reforma, right around the corner from the Angel of Independence monument and directly across from the US Embassy.
 Amberes street is considered the gay heart of the city.
 Genova street is a lovely pedestrian thoroughfare with something for everyone: cantinas, karaoke bars, shopping, and more.
 There is always something to do in Zona Rosa and our neighborhood is probably the only part of Mexico City that never sleeps.

 The metro is three blocks away.
 The metrobus (line 1) is also just as close.
 On Reforma there are buses that can take you to Chapultepec Park, the historic city center, or the Basilica of Our Lady of Guadalupe.
 Condesa, Roma, and Chapultepec Park are all within walking distance.